-Professor Grasso's book in progress Feminist Canvases: Georgia O'Keeffe and U.S. Women's Movements explores how Georgia O'Keeffe and feminism are linked in scholarship, popular culture, and the public imagination.
+Professor Grasso's book in progress Equal Under the Sky: Georgia O'Keeffe and Twentieth-Century Feminism explores how Georgia O'Keeffe and feminism are linked in scholarship, popular culture, and the public imagination.
 Using published and unpublished sources, including paintings, photographs, fan letters, autobiography, and business documents, Professor Grasso examines O'Keeffe's art, life, writing, and reputation by foregrounding feminist questions, employing feminist reading practices, and situating O'Keeffe in U.S. feminist history.

 Professor Grasso holds a faculty appointment in the M.A.
 Program in Liberal Studies at The Graduate Center, The City University of New York.
 She has co-chaired the Columbia University Seminar, Women and Society, and served on the editorial board of Legacy: A Journal of American Women Writers.